kenmoini/locksmith/docs/api/certificate/get.md

-# Read Certificate Request along Certificate Path [WIP]
+# Read Certificate along Certificate Path [WIP]

-Get the information of a Certificate Request for a given Certificate Path.
+Get the information of a Certificate for a given Certificate Path.

 The slug is a DNS/file-safe filter on the CA CommonName and used to query and use the CA in other workflows.

 **API Version** : Version 1 (v1)

-**URL** : `/locksmith/v1/certificate-request`
+**URL** : `/locksmith/v1/certificate`

 **Method** : `GET`

-**Data required** : Certificate Authority Path as a Slash-Delimited String and Certificate Request ID.
+**Data required** : Certificate Authority Path as a Slash-Delimited String and Certificate ID.

 ## Input Parameters